Display Accessibility Tools

 Research Training Program

-Selecting a Research Thesis Advisor and Research Work
+Identify a Research Thesis Advisor Prior to Applying

-After identifying a Research Thesis Advisor, the student must complete a minimum of 6 credits of PSL 899: Master's Thesis Research (University requirement).
+Students admitted into the MCIP Masters’ program must complete a minimum of 6 credits of PSL 899: Master's Thesis Research (University requirement).
 Although only 6 hours of research credit are required, students will typically complete about 9 credits of PSL 899.
 A maximum of 10 credits of Master's thesis research may be applied toward the 30 credits required for an M.S. program.

 The thesis research must be based on work done by the student after entering the Master's program.